Library

 Any disturbing behavior that hinders with another person’s ability to use the library efficiently or staff to perform their job is prohibited.
 This includes the following:

 1. Making and/or receiving telephone calls should be conducted outside of the library.
-(Due to the architectural build of the campus, it is best to use your cell phone away from the library and/or classrooms).

 2. Soliciting, selling, interviewing, etc.